qtxs/head-md-future-of-drawing/process/2023-12-07/readme.md

     - Box for electronics
     - The slider
 - Metal
-    - "Pencil case" part one
+    - "Pencil case" part one - cut and bend
-    - "Pencil case" part two
+    - "Pencil case" part two - cut and bend
 - Fasterners
     - Probably couple of screws